simonaszilinskas/do-I-really-need-a-huge-llm/README.md

 ## Data sources used

 - We trained our data using the [WildChat dataset](https://huggingface.co/datasets/allenai/WildChat) and [ShareGPT52K dataset](https://huggingface.co/datasets/RyokoAI/ShareGPT52K/tree/main/old).
+Labels were assigned using [mistral-large-latest](https://mistral.ai/news/mistral-large).
 - Environmental impact from the models was estimated using [EcoLogits](https://huggingface.co/spaces/genai-impact/ecologits-calculator) while we recovered computational costs from [OpenRouter.ai](https://openrouter.ai/).

 ## Models used